-ISOLATE TONG FROM HYDRAULIC POWER BEFORE PROCEEDING WITH JAW OR JAW DIE REPLACE-MENT.
+ISOLATE TONG FROM HYDRAULIC POWER BEFORE PROCEEDING WITH JAW OR JAW DIE REPLACEMENT.

-- Rotate the jaw towards pipe centre to fully expose jaw die keeper fasteners.
-NOTE: die keeper fasteners my be located on the bottom of the jaw, depending upon jaw orientation at installation. - 3.
-Extract the keeper fasteners and, if required, use a hammer and soft metal drive to lightly tap the worn dies from the top or bottom (depending on orientation) to remove. - 4.
-Use a metal brush to clean the die slots. - 5.
-Treat the new dies with anti-seize compound before installing. - 6.
-Insert the new jaw dies in to the jaw(s), and secure in place using the keeper fasteners.
+- 2. Rotate the jaw towards pipe centre to fully expose jaw die keeper fasteners.
+NOTE: Die keeper fasteners my be located on the bottom of the jaw, depending upon jaw orientation at installation. - 3.
+Extract the keeper fasteners and, if required, use a hammer to tap the worn dies from the top or bottom (depending on orientation) to remove.

-3.5.3 Tong Jaw Installation & Removal
+3.4.2 Tong Jaw/Jaw Die Installation and Removal (Continued):